caroloading/DIT113-silo-management-project/README.md

 ## Acknowledgements
 * Thank you to our TAs Teo Portase and Adrian Hassa.
+* Thank you to Font Awesome by Dave Gandy (http://fontawesome.io) for providing great icons

 ## License
 The project is licensed under the MIT License.
 Refer to [license](https://git.chalmers.se/courses/dit113/2024/group-1/silo-management-project/-/blob/main/LICENSE?ref_type=heads) for more information.